Religious Themes in Vedanta

 and together with evolution, tradition, family, and community – people could work together to change the world.
 Aurobindo

-believed humanity could unite in a spirit of love and cooperation and do the work of a god.
+believed humanity could unite in a spirit of love and cooperation and do the work of the gods.
 This idea met with harsh resistance

-because it was in opposition with the traditional Vedantic goal of achieving individual transcendence (p.
-191).
+because it was in opposition with the traditional Vedantic goal of achieving individual transcendence (1991).
 However, Aurobindo

 contributed to the evolution of Vedanta by combining traditional Vedic teachings with a compassionate ideology.
 He tried helping

-the Hindus overcome poverty, sickness and idle behavior by combing the practical with the mystical.
+the Hindus to overcome poverty, sickness and idle behavior by combing the practical with the mystical.

-At the same time Aurobindo was changing Vedanta into a more humanitarian religion, Ramana Marharshi was directing his
+At the same time Aurobindo was changing Vedanta into a more humanitarian religion, Ramana Marharshi directed his

-followers back to the Advaita school of the Shankara tradition (Torwesten, 1991, p.
-193).
-According to Torwesten, Ramana Marharshi
+followers back to the Advaita school of the Shankara tradition (Torwesten, 1991).
+Ramana Marharshi represented the full

-to ask themselves, ‘Who am I?’.
-Marharshi said the truth comes to each person without words being spoken.
+Marharshi explained that the truth comes to each person without words being spoken.

-into their work.
-Vedanta’s universal philosophy appealed to the 1960’s generation who were seeking expansion of
+Vedantic themes into their work.
+Vedanta’s universal philosophy appealed to the 1960’s generation who were seeking

-offers adequate descriptions of the major religious and philosophical themes in Vedanta.
+1991) offers descriptions of the major religious and philosophical themes in Vedanta.
 The author begins by saying Vedanta

 can be viewed as a perennial philosophy, and he succeeds in presenting this view.
 His description of Vedanta encourages the